Princes Risborough: Shops and factories around the parish

 The Cross Keys Practice, was established at their current premises on the High Street in 1918.
-Before the First World War the building was a second Coaching Inn on the High Street with the name Cross Keys Hotel with stables at the back of building which have now been refurbished into the independent Cross Keys House.
-A small car park is also located at the back of the surgery.
+Before the First World War, the building was a second Coaching Inn on the High Street with the name Cross Keys Hotel with stables at the back of building which have now been refurbished into the independent Cross Keys House.

 Wainwright's Shoe Shop was founded by Albert Wainwright in 1919.
-In about 1936 the business moved to premises along the Summerleys Road by the station, before moving round the corner to a large retail unit in Station Road before the War (this retail unit has now been demolished).
-In 1953 they moved next to a small delicatessen which was at the time next door to the Practice but when that small shop closed it became part of the shoe shop.
-They expanded in retail outlets to Great Missenden in 1947 and Beaconsfield in 1960 though the Missenden shop closed in 2008.
-It is still a family-run business, a great place of employment and has been providing Bucks with their trade for over 100 years.
+In about 1936, the business moved to premises along the Summerleys Road by the station, before moving to a large retail unit in Station Road before the War; this retail unit has now been demolished.

 Padley and Binns, was a chemist and optician shop next door to Wainwrights that provided a lot of the patients of the Cross Keys Practice with their prescriptive medicines.
-To this day it is still a chemist run by Lloyds Pharmacy.
+To this day, it is still a chemist run by Lloyds Pharmacy.

-Gillingwaters was a greengrocers next to the Padley and Binns that many people of the town started their career with.
-The shop is now home to Cast Iron Range Cookers Ltd which provide traditional looking ovens, stoves and hobs.
+Gillingwaters was a greengrocers next to the Padley and Binns; the shop is now home to Cast Iron Range Cookers Ltd.

 Steels Bakery was a bakery store next to the Greengrocers.
 It was then called Speen Bakery for a while until the bakery business closed as a whole in some unknown year.
-The building then transformed into Top Wok Chinese Buffet and Restaurant that served the community with buffet orders and takeaways for the town in the early 21st century.
+The building then transformed into Top Wok Chinese Buffet and Restaurant in the early 21st century.
 Top Wok too closed and turned into Domino's Pizza soon after.

-Between the old Bakery and Shaw Trust charity shop are the well-known florists The Daisy Chain who used to manage their business further up the High Street and Letsmart Property Management Ltd. Both shops are the style of original townhouses that would've belonged to families back in the 20th century.
+Between the old Bakery and Shaw Trust charity shop are the well-known florists The Daisy Chain, who used to manage their business further up the High Street and Letsmart Property Management Ltd. Both shops are the style of original townhouses that would have belonged to families back in the 20th century.